—

 As the name implies, I’ll probably do a lot of private reflecting on the last 50 years as I reread the various pages of this site… it’s been a wild ride but I’m really hoping it’s not over yet…

 While I’ve enjoyed spending weekends at home with my wife, I REALLY need to be playing in a band full time again!!
-Unfortunately, all of the bands in the area that musically fall into what I’m looking for already have their ‘time keepers’ in place… and I need to play more than a few times a year… and I’m not ready to return to the tiny, dark bars for handfuls of people who could care less… if I did, I’m sure I’d be miserable the whole time and probably end up walking away within a month or two which wouldn’t be fair to my bandmates… c’mon 2025 – let’s get this party started!! 🙂
+And she’s probably ready for me to stop bugging her to play board games every weekend… 🙂 Unfortunately, all of the bands in the area that musically fall into what I’m looking for already have their timekeepers in place… I want to play and play often but don’t want to ‘settle’ at this point… if I did, I’m sure I’d be miserable the whole time and probably end up walking away within a month which wouldn’t be fair to my bandmates… c’mon 2025 – let’s get this party started!! 🙂

 Last summer I took advantage of an empty music room at school where I setup and tuned the kit and tried to do some playing after not touching a stick in over a year… I was pretty rusty but eventually started loosening up… I threw some mics up and a GoPro in case lightning struck (it didn’t – though it did get dark as the day went on as you’ll see in this video)…

-It’s taken me months to force myself to sit down and try to mix the kit then blend it with the originals then try to get it all to line up with the GoPro video (and audio)… I need to do this more to get even remotely good at mixing but here are some ‘highlights’ if you can call them that… I started out with some pretty straightforward tunes and eventually got into some more challenging stuff… 🙂
+It’s taken me months to force myself to sit down and try to mix the kit then blend it with the original recordings then try to get it all to line up with the GoPro video (and audio)… I need to do this more often to get even remotely good at it but here are some ‘highlights’ if you can call them that… I started out with some pretty straightforward tunes and eventually got into some more challenging stuff… 🙂

 Enjoy!!